longchaoliu/BreastCancerDiagnosisMRI/README.md

 # Detection of breast cancer in MRI

+This repository contains a pre-trained convolutional neural network for breast cancer detection in DCE-MRI.
+The provided pipeline takes as an input three volumetric MR images: A T1w post-contrast image, a DCE-in image and a DCE-out image (pre-processing for generating the difference images will be provided soon).
+A list of demographic and clinical information is optional (on the works).
+The output is a vector with the predicted probability of cancer for each sagittal slice in the input and a gradCAM image showing the location within the maximum probability slice:

 ![Results example](/figures/result_example-1.png)

 # Installation

-Code tested in tensorflow 2.8.4 in google colab (notebook provided for running demo)
+Code runs in the following tensorflow vesions: 2.9.0; 2.8.4; 2.0.0

+google colab notebook provided for running demo on a public released axial MRI (see below Contents of project).

 yaml file for installing a conda environment for tensorflow 2.0.0 provided

 Docker container in the works...

-# Contents of folder:
+# Contents of project:

 This project is organized with the following directory structure:

 **data/**